wolfdenoir/Itineraries/README.md

 ## Getting Started

-* Place index.html, style.css, app.js in one directory within the SharePoint SiteCollection
+* Place index.html, style.css, app.js in one directory within the SharePoint SiteCollection.
-* Ensure the SharePoint lists/Term Stores are available.
+* Prepare your list and term stores as per the required specifications.
+* Update the list name and term store hash ids to match those in your SharePoint site.
-* Insert a Content Editor WebPart into a SharePoint Page with the link to the index.html file
+* Insert a Content Editor WebPart into a SharePoint Page with the link to the index.html file.

 ## Built With